Carleton, Penrith: Carleton Village

-High Carleton and other developments
+Housing developments

+The Penrith Neighbourhood Development Plan allocated existing farmland around Penrith for new housing.
+The following are the developments that occurred in the Carleton area.

-On the other side of the A686 road and to the east of Carleton Road is the large High Carleton housing estate which was started in the 1960s and is still growing.
+On the other side of the A686 road and to the east of Carleton Road is the large High Carleton housing estate which was started in the 1960s.
 (Previous to this estate being built, the area was an old army camp which after World War II was inhabited by dispossessed Polish nationals as well as people on the housing waiting lists for the area).
 The estate is subdivided into the Frenchfield Way/Frenchfield Gardens area, the original High Carleton area, Carleton Park or Parklands, Carleton Meadows and Carleton Heights.
-Most of the streets in this area are named after trees or other plants e.g.: Oak Road, Sycamore Drive, Juniper Way.
+Most of the streets in this area are named after trees, e.g.: Oak Road, Sycamore Drive, Juniper Way.
 A small stream runs through the estate.
 Oak Road connects Carleton with the neighbouring estates of Meadow Croft and Scaws.
 At the junction of Oak Road and Ash Road is a nursery school.

-Since 2016 the land to the north of High Carleton has been developed by Persimnon Homes as the Carleton Meadows and Woodberry Heights estates, which will eventually include a shop, community centre and primary school.
-The streets on this development are to be named after flowers.
-To the east of Carleton Meadows is the Carleton Manor Park development which is next to the grounds of Carleton Hill House and includes an apartment block as well as detached and semi-detached houses.
+Since 2016 the land to the north of High Carleton has been developed by Persimmon Homes as the Carleton Meadows and Woodberry Heights estates (500 dwellings).
+It includes a community centre.
+The streets on this development are named after flowers.

+To the east of Carleton Meadows is the Carleton Manor Park development (44 dwellings), built by the local Penrith firm Cumbrian Homes (now defunct), which is next to the grounds of Carleton Hill House and includes an apartment block as well as detached and semi-detached houses.

 Next to Winters Park and adjoining the Pategill Estate is Carleton Hall Gardens and Carleton Hall Walk.
+The Pategill Estate itself (350 dwellings) was first proposed in 1964 and the first (Urban Council) tenants were established there in 1969.

-Cumbrian developers Story Homes have as of 2018 permission to build houses in the fields behind the Cross Keys Pub and the cottages that make up Carleton Village.
+Cumbrian developers Story Homes have built houses in the fields off Carleton Road behind the Cross Keys Inn and the cottages that make up Carleton Village (2020-24).
+This estate (149 dwellings) is named Brougham Fields.

+Barratt Homes, part of Barratt Redrow, built the Carleton Chase estate (105 dwellings) off Carleton Avenue (A686), on land formerly part of Carleton Hall Farm, in 2025/2026.

+Tesco opened a Tesco Express outlet on Carleton Avenue (A686), just south of the Carleton Chase estate, in 2025.

 History

+In 1964, a funerary inscription, inscribed on what was judged to be a Roman milestone, was found at Frenchfield Farm (now a private school), just east of Carleton.
+This is one of only three inscriptions, all found in the Penrith region, referring to the 'civitas Carvetiorum', or canton of the Carvetii, possibly a sub-tribe of the Brigantes confederation.
+The find also adds weight to the suggested line of a Roman road running from the fort at Brocavum passing close to Carleton on its way to the fort at Old Penrith (near Plumpton).